 Remember when you could make your own little hobby generator that involved twisting the wire around several nails?
-Its almost getting that simple to make your own DIY wind turbine using material found in your home or even salvaged from an old washing machine or treadmill.
-We explored the web for some top ideas on what it would take to create a hobby turbine or solar panel that could actually offset some energy expenses at your farm, cabin, boat, or cottage.
+It’s almost getting that simple to make your own DIY wind turbine using material found in your home or even salvaged from an old washing machine or treadmill.
+We explored the web for some top home wind turbine ideas on what it would take to create a hobby turbine or solar panel that could actually offset some energy expenses at your farm, cabin, boat, or cottage.
 Here is a sample of some creative ideas to get off the grid.

 #1 DIY Car Alternator Wind Turbine – Mother Earth News

-The small turbine is mounted on top of an old TV antenna tower, (remember those?), with standard piping and brackets to keep it all secure.
+The small turbine is mounted on top of an old TV antenna tower (remember those?), with standard piping and brackets to keep it all secure.
 The system is connected to on-site storage batteries.
 The whole DIY Wind Turbine project was about $1000.

 #2 DIY Snow Shovel Wind Turbine

-This next project makes creative use of a common tool found in north country; the snow shovel.
+This next project makes creative use of a common tool found in the north country; the snow shovel.
 This author bought most of this gear on Amazon and created a tower for his DIY wind turbine on wood 4x4s.

-The author, Mountain (Boomer) Mike‘s total budget for this DIY wind turbine, came in at a skinny $200.
+The author, Mountain (Boomer) Mike‘s total budget for this DIY wind turbine came in at a skinny $200.
 A real low threshold to get your wind turbine in place.
 A complete list of parts can be found at SolarPowerSimplified.com